Brand Names: Rifadin, Rimactane

 - What should I avoid while taking rifampin (Rifadin, Rimactane)?

 - What other drugs will affect rifampin (Rifadin, Rimactane)?

 - Where can I get more information (Rifadin, Rimactane)?

-Rifampin is an antibiotic.
-Rifampin prevents bacteria from spreading in your body.
+Rifampin is an antibiotic that fights bacteria and prevents it from spreading in your body.

 Rifampin is used to treat or prevent tuberculosis (TB).

 Rifampin may also be used to reduce certain bacteria in your nose and throat that could cause meningitis or other infections.
 Rifampin prevents you from spreading these bacteria to other people, but this medicine will not treat an active meningitis infection.

 Rifampin may also be used for purposes not listed in this medication guide.

 capsule, red, imprinted with RIFADIN 150, RIFADIN 150